Agents - From Helpful Assistants to Lovebirds

 Meta-prompt limitations and model degradation: Even when I adjusted the core meta-prompt to explain the multi-agent setup, the agents confused roles, took on each other’s voices, and produced increasingly broken output.
 Reducing personality didn’t fix it.
 With smaller models, the syntax broke down entirely.

-I didn’t want the setup you often see in current multi-agent architectures.
-The one where a single super, main, lead agent quietly orchestrates three others in the background, making it look like a group conversation when, in reality, it’s just one model juggling roles.
+I didn’t want the setup a multi-agent architectures, like the one where a single super, main, lead, parent agent quietly orchestrates many other agents in the background, making it look like a group conversation when, in reality, it’s just one model juggling roles.
+Also the one in lead often enought fails to call the right sub agent for the task at hand.

-I wanted real interaction.
+What I was aiming for was agents that truly engage with each other.
 I wanted to be able to tell one agent she’s in the lead and have the others follow, challenge, or discuss decisions.
 Just like we do in real conversations.
 Agent to agent communication, with all agents fully included and aware within the same setup, was important to me.
 I didn’t want one hidden conductor managing a silent fleet or, worse, a single bloated agent pretending to be everyone at once.

 Honestly, I didn’t expect it to be this complicated.
 These are the same models I use daily.
-They write like humans, reason like humans, hold conversations like humans.
+They write like us, think, reason, hold conversations.
+We partner daily, with the relationship growing as we explore new tasks together.
 But coordinating multiple agents in one shared, dynamic conversation?
 That’s something else entirely.

 I’ve seen short demo clips of LLMs talking to each other.
 But in my experiment, it turned into a poetic mess.